-- •Logiq is a full-stack observability data fabric that uses AIML capabilities to analyze log data in real-time, detect anomalies, provide context for logs and API flows, as well as troubleshoot issues and understand usage. - Log aggregation allows organizations to gain a comprehensive view of their systems and applications by collecting log data from various sources into one central location. - Application metrics are key indicators of the performance and health of an organization's systems which include response time, error rate, throughput etc., while infrastructure metrics measure the performance & health of underlying infrastructures like server hardware or network traffic. - Tracing refers to tracking requests/transactions through distributed services in order identify bottlenecks or debugging issues; Logiq offers tracing capabilities with its platform providing visibility into entire lifecycle request flow including latency & dependencies between different services. - Data convergence enables organizations bring together multiple sources' data for analysis within single place; with integrations across cloud services & databases Logiq makes it easy to collect & analyze structured machine date from relational databases such as PostgreSQL etc.
+•Apica is an active observability data fabric that uses AIML capabilities to analyze log data in real-time, detect anomalies, provide context for logs and API flows, as well as troubleshoot issues and understand usage.

+• Log aggregation allows organizations to gain a comprehensive view of their systems and applications by collecting log data from various sources into one central location.

+• Application metrics are key indicators of the performance and health of an organization's systems which include response time, error rate, throughput, etc., while infrastructure metrics measure the performance & health of underlying infrastructures like server hardware or network traffic.

+• Tracing refers to tracking requests/transactions through distributed services in order to identify bottlenecks or debugging issues; Apica offers tracing capabilities with its platform providing visibility into the entire lifecycle request flow including latency & dependencies between different services.

+• Data convergence enables organizations to bring together multiple sources' data for analysis within a single place; with integrations across cloud services & databases, Apica makes it easy to collect & analyze structured machine data from relational databases such as PostgreSQL, etc.